 Bryan is the CEO of Cambridge Cyber Advisers and advises FTSE 100 organisations on their information and cyber security strategy, he has several board advisory positions and non-executive director roles across multiple sectors.
 Previously Bryan was the Global Chief Information Security Officer at Vodafone Group and Aviva.
 Bryan and his family have sponsored a box at the theatre for several years.
 Bryan sits on the board and resources committee at the theatre and assists with policy and compliance, financial governance and the wider board agenda.

-Alistair is Managing Director of Media Managers Ltd, a marketing communications company which has offices in the East of England.
-Previously, he worked in the advertising industry in London and came to East Anglia to launch Q103FM in Cambridge, which is now broadcasting as Heart.
+Alistair is Managing Director of Media Managers Ltd, a marketing communications company in the East of England.
+Previously, he worked in advertising in London and came to East Anglia to launch Q103FM, which is now broadcasting as Heart.
 Alistair works with the University of Cambridge and brings a wide range of non-executive board experience.
 His previous board appointments include Wysing Arts Centre, Cambridge Regional College, The Greater Cambridge Partnership and The Junction, Cambridge.
-Alistair lives in Bury St. Edmunds and is married to Helen.
-He has three children who are all now studying at University.
+Alistair lives in Bury St. Edmunds, is married to Helen, and has three children studying at University.

 Sara Whybrew is the Director of Policy and Development at Creative & Cultural Skills where she leads work on fair access, technical education, and careers guidance.
 In her current role and previously at Arts Council England, Sara has created and delivered several key programmes including the award-winning Discover!
 Creative Careers Week and the £15 million Creative Employment Programme.
 Sara is dedicated to supporting young people to gain fair and equal access to work in the arts regardless of educational achievement or personal circumstance, and is consulted on such matters by Government Departments and key sector development agencies.